geomesa/geomesa.github.io/_posts/2015-05-05-geomesa-deployment.md

 $ bin/install-vecmath
 {% endhighlight %}

-** Note: The install-jai download location in the version of GeoMesa used in this tutorial is no longer available.
-This script has been fixed in later versions of GeoMesa.
+** Note: The download location used by `install-jai` in this tutorial's version of GeoMesa is no longer available.
 Hosts for these files can be found at the [Osgeo](http://download.osgeo.org/webdav/geotools/javax/media/) and [Maven](http://repo1.maven.org/maven2/org/jaitools/jt-utils/1.3.1/) repositories.
+An updated version of the `install-jai` script can be found [here](https://github.com/locationtech/geomesa/blob/master/geomesa-tools/bin/install-jai).

 Next, edit the `test-geomesa` script and modify the initial variables to reflect your current deployment.
 Test your installation: